A short story about the YORK COUNTY HARLEY DAVIDSON OWNERS ASSOCIATION

 It was the late 70s’ an informal group of twenty something’s along with wives and girlfriends were enjoying their young adulthood and the brotherhood of Harley Davidson motorcycles.
 There was always something to do, a country rock band at Mackley’s Mill, a bluegrass festival or concert at Valley View Park, or a party at someone’s house.
 Out of this group of Pan and Shovelhead riders from southern York County the YCHDOA was born.
 In early 1980, a group of about twenty sat down and decided to organize into a social group.
 Their riding activities required better planning and more organization as they matured and started families.
 Thus the association was formed.

 Together we have grown to become a solid group making significant contributions to the community and motorcycling in York County and the surrounding areas.
-Today, 100 active full members and another fifty associates make up our roster.
+Today, nearly 200 full, associate, and life members make up our roster.
 Yearly, we raffle off a new Harley, hold several poker runs, a toy run, the Rock N’ Blues Fest, and co-produce York Bike Night with York City.
 Of course, we also hold summer and Christmas parties for all our members.
 We also support several local charities.

-Recently the association has finished their own building.
-Members have been donating their time to finish our meeting hall and maintain the grounds.
+The association has their own building and grounds.
+Members have donated their time to finish and maintain our meeting hall and grounds.
 This building was a dream of the original group to have a place to call their own.

 The group is not politically active nor AMA charted.
 They prefer to focus upon social activities, fun, and riding.
 But, they are not for the causal minded, with potentially many changes on the horizon for the association, riders who might be interested in making new friends, dedicating some time to group activities and being committed to participation are encouraged to come to our public events.